Applications are accepted for the September 2022 start from 1 October onwards.

 Your passport/ or European identity card (EEA nationals only) must be valid up to and including the 1st of May 2022 in order to accept an eventual offer of admission made by RSM.

 Even if you chose to be evaluated based on your motivation, you will still be required to upload your CV (in English) in the supporting documents.
 This can help the admissions office to have a better picture of your academic journey, language skills etc.

 Academic transcripts (and diploma if available)

 If your school uses a different grading system or grade calculation, please indicate this clearly and/or provide a supplement explaining the school’s grading.
 It should be clear how your grades have been determined.

 The grade lists must be certified (signed and stamped) by your school.
-A screenshot, excel sheet or self-made Word document with your grades will not be accepted.
+A screenshot, excel sheet or self-made Word document with your grades will not be accepted and your application will be deemed to be incomplete.
+It is not possible to submit new documents after the 31 January application deadline.

 For applicants who have already graduated: Upload your secondary school diploma, final academic transcript and national exam results (if applicable).
 Additionally, grades of your current or previous higher education studies (e.g. University (of Applied Sciences) or Foundation Year programme) can be used for the assessment.

-If you have not received your high school diploma at the time of application, your are required to submit a diploma statement.
+If you have not received your high school diploma at the time of application, you are required to submit a diploma statement.
 This statement must be filled in by your school counsellor or school representative and must include your expected graduation date, the (exam) subjects and the name of the diploma you will obtain.
 If your school uses a different grading system or grade calculation, please indicate this clearly and/or provide a supplement explaining the school’s grading.
 It should be clear how your grades have been determined.